sbrzt/sirius/data_model/development/05/formal-competency-questions.md

 # Formal Competency Questions
 ## CQ_4.1
-Which assets are part of the house asset, and what is the percentage each asset represents, ordered in descending order?
+Return the assets that are part of the `house` asset and the asset percentage they represent, in descending order.

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/04/schema/>